mmistakes/minimal-mistakes/docs/_pages/contribute.md

 ---

 Thank you for improving this site!
 This site is open source and the API maintainers welcome your contributions.
 [Please reach out](/help/) if you have any questions.
-Minor changes can be made directly in GitHub's editor wherever &nbsp;<i class="fas fa-edit" aria-hidden="true"></i>&nbsp;**Edit**&nbsp; appears at bottom-right.
+Minor changes may be made directly in GitHub's online editor wherever &nbsp;<i class="fas fa-edit" aria-hidden="true"></i>&nbsp;**Edit**&nbsp; appears at bottom-right.

 Changes are published automatically by GitHub pages when merged to branch "master".
 When sending a pull request it's necessary to change the base repo to "netfoundry/mop-api-docs" to avoid sending the request to the upstream forked theme repo.

 ## Content
 The content of this site lives in the top-level directory `/docs` in the GitHub repo [netfoundry/mop-api-docs](https://github.com/netfoundry/mop-api-docs/tree/master/docs).
+Most of the content is in `/docs/_pages/` with meaningful names.
+You can add or edit Kramdown (GitHub-flavored Markdown) `.md`, `.markdown`; or Liquid template `.html` files.

 ## Theme
 The theme lives in the top-level `/` in the same GitHub repo as the content: [netfoundry/mop-api-docs](https://github.com/netfoundry/mop-api-docs).
 The repo is forked from Minimal Mistakes v4.19.2 which publishes an excellent [quick-start guide](https://mmistakes.github.io/minimal-mistakes/docs/overriding-theme-defaults/).
 The idea is to override theme defaults in the content area `/docs` in order to minimize changes to the upstream theme.

+For example, `/docs/_layouts/default.html` overrides `/_layouts/default.html` and is available immediately in the local preview.
+Changes to the default, inherited theme files don't become visible in the local preview until they're merged to the master branch in the Git remote.
+Most changes should be overrides under `/docs`.

 ## Preview
 These steps provide a local preview server at **[http://localhost:4000/](http://localhost:4000/)**